nulib-ds/dsgn-106/10-assignment-words-and-objects/10-assignment-words-and-objects.md

 3. Share your finding with the team that authored these directions.

 4. What has this experience taught you about writing directions?

+# References
+[^1]: Linuxmom, ["How to Make Cake"](https://www.instructables.com/How-to-make-cake-2/) is licensed under [CC BY-NC-SA 4.0](http://creativecommons.org/licenses/by-nc-sa/4.0)
+[^2]: Coleman, Inc, [“Tent Setup Instructions, Model 2000004559”](https://images-eu.ssl-images-amazon.com/images/I/A1IqnG4BI%2BS.pdf)  is included with permission.
+[^3]: Eureka! [“Assembly Instruction for the Titan Tent”](https://www.eurekacamping.com/sites/eurekacamping_site/files/Archive/TITAN09IM.pdf) is included on the basis of fair use.
+[^4]: Family Handyman [“How to Build a Garden Bench”](https://www.familyhandyman.com/project/how-to-build-a-garden-bench/) and [“How to Build a Patio Chair”](https://www.familyhandyman.com/project/how-to-build-a-patio-chair/) are included on the basis of fair use.